Future Sandy Springs park site stalled by billboard lawsuit

 “One of the trails the plan included was a connection from the Abernathy Greenway to the Hammond Springs Shopping Center.
 That connection crosses Mount Vernon and Johnson Ferry at the planned City Springs Park II (Triangle Park),” the document reads.

 Although the park has been a long-envisioned goal, it will not be an easy feat for the city.
 At the Nov.
-19 meeting, Lee said that even if the city gets an order for the billboards to come down, the demolition will be a long process because of all the concrete.
+19 meeting, Lee said that even though the city has now obtained an order for the billboards to come down, the demolition will be a long process because of all the concrete.